sabrierayozbek/covid19_dashboard_with_blazor/README.md

 ## Introduction:

-A COVID19 Dashboard project developed with the Blazor WebAssembly architecture.
+A COVID19 Dashboard project developed with the Blazor WebAssembly framework.

 ## Features:
 - Statistics updated daily